shakirshakeelzargar/Meta-Interview-List-Move-Problem-ReactJS/README.md

 A simple ReactJS application for moving list items between two lists using checkboxes.
 This project was originally created as part of a meta interview problem.

+You can see a live demo of this project [here](https://meta-interview-list-move-problem-react-js.vercel.app/)

 ## Description

 Welcome to the META React JS interview.